 What to Wear Hiking, For All Seasons, Weather Forecasts & Destinations

-With our usual seasonal activities cancelled or deemed no longer safe, 2021 is shaping up to be a banner year for outdoor exploration.
-Hiking, in particular, is growing exponentially more popular, and it looks like our newfound love of all things outdoors will continue well into spring (and hopefully beyond).
-Anyone looking to venture into the wilderness—even if it’s only as far as Griffith Park—should know what to wear hiking so you’ll be both comfortable and prepared for anything the trails may have in store.
-Here, we’ve provided a checklist of the basics, as well as more in-depth information for each season’s specific needs.
-However, we have one serious hiking rule to cover before anything else: Always pack additional warm and/or waterproof layers in your backpack, as well as shelter and extra food and water.
+Over the course of the pandemic, hiking has grown exponentially more popular and it looks like this renewed love of all things outdoors will continue in 2022 and beyond.
+Anyone who is looking to venture into the wilderness—even if it’s only as far as your nearest park—should know what to wear hiking so you’ll be comfortable and prepared for anything the trails may have in store.
+Here, we’ve provided a checklist of some basic requirements, as well as more in-depth information that’s tailored to each season.
+Note: We have one serious hiking rule to cover before anything else: Always pack additional warm and/or waterproof layers in your backpack, as well as shelter and extra food and water.

-You might feel silly sticking a fleece and warm pants, let alone a blanket or small tent, into your daypack when the forecast is sunny and 75 degrees, but day hikers are more vulnerable to deadly accidents than backpackers because they’re more likely to be caught unprepared.
-If you wander off the trail (either on purpose or accidentally), take a wrong turn or take a tumble there’s a high chance you may find yourself spending the night, or even multiple nights, out in the wilderness.
+You might feel silly sticking a fleece jacket, warm pants, a blanket and a small tent into your daypack when the forecast is sunny and 75 degrees, but day hikers are more vulnerable to deadly accidents than backpackers because they’re more likely to be caught unprepared.
+If you wander off the trail (either on purpose or accidentally), take a wrong turn or take a tumble, there’s a high chance you may find yourself spending the night, or even multiple nights, out in the wilderness.
 According to a study by SmokyMountains.com, those who come prepared with warm, dry clothing, additional sustenance and shelter of some kind are significantly more likely to survive than those who don’t.

 What to Wear Hiking: The Basics

+- Opt for sweat-wicking materials.
 Cotton is not your friend out on the trails (and don’t even get us started on denim) because it retains water, meaning any ounce of sweat will stick to your T-shirt, socks or undies and hang out there for the entirety of your hike.
-Besides being annoying and uncomfortable, this can also put you at risk for overheating in the hot sun, or hypothermia if temperatures drop.
-Stick to tech fabrics, like nylon or polyester, that are specifically engineered to wick away moisture, or, if you prefer natural fibers, wool.

-This might sound obvious, but you want to make sure you have a full range of motion so you can clamber up and over rocks, raise your arms to move a tree branch or squat to sit on a rock.
-It doesn’t matter how good those skintight pants look while you’re standing in your bedroom if it won’t allow you to move comfortably out on the trail.
-Looser clothing also allows for more air flow around your body and is better at keeping you cool on warm-weather hikes.
+- Choose clothing you can move in.
+This might sound obvious, but you want to make sure you have a full range of motion, so you can clamber up and over rocks, raise your arms to move a tree branch or squat to sit on a rock.

+- Pants are better than shorts.
 This is not a universal rule, but generally speaking, you’ll be better off in a pair of durable hiking pants over shorts.
 Why, you ask?
 If the trail you’re exploring has any overgrown bushes or grassy patches, low branches, protruding rocks or other obstacles—as almost all trails do—shorts leave your legs vulnerable to scratches, cuts, bruises, Poison Ivy, ticks and other dangers.

-If you do decide to wear shorts, choose a pair that gives you full range of motion and are made from durable materials (your spandex bike shorts, however trendy, likely aren’t cut out for a battle with boulders) and don’t forget to reapply sunscreen to your gams, front and back, throughout the day.
+- Layers are your best friend.
 Can’t decide between a long-sleeve and a T-shirt?
 Wear both.
 Not sure if you’ll want a lightweight anorak or a heavier fleece?
 Bring both.
 Worried your legs will be cold in shorts?
 Throw some pants in your pack, too.
 When in doubt—and even when you aren’t in doubt—you should always pack or wear extra layers.
-Your body will warm up as you go, then cool down again if you stop for lunch, and weather conditions can change rapidly throughout the day.
-Dress in layers and toss others into your pack so you can be ready for anything and everything.

 What to Wear Hiking for Each Season